Robinhood says Munger criticism reflects 'elitist" mindset

 Robinhood said comparing the mindset of new investors to that of racetrack bettors was "disappointing and elitist."

-"In one fell swoop an entire new generation of investors was criticized and this commentary overlooks the cultural shift that is taking place in our nation today," the company said via Twitter https://twitter.com/RobinhoodApp/status/1364976883411034114.
+"In one fell swoop an entire new generation of investors was criticized and this commentary overlooks the cultural shift that is taking place in our nation today," the company said via Twitter.

 Robinhood was referring to the wave of retail traders entering the market over the past 18 months as many big brokers eliminated trading commissions, a model Robinhood helped pioneer, and more people stuck at home during the pandemic took up day trading.